mahmoudparsian/pyspark-algorithms/code/chap01/README.md

 # Programs

+Given a set of (key, value) pairs, this chapter presents simple PySpark programs to calculate the following information per key:

+* average
+* median
+* standard deviation

 We want to find out average, median, and the standard deviation of visiting numbers per key (as URL-address).
 Assume that another requirement is that to drop records,